sjkelleyjr/Deadlock/chapters/chapter_17.md

 The next day, Alex received an email from Vincent with the subject line "EXCITING NEWS: Innovation Implementation Initiative."
 The email detailed how ByteSauce was going to implement several of the "innovative" ideas from the workshop, including the AI-powered coffee machine and the blockchain office supply tracker.

-Alex forwarded the email to Mack and Jordan with the subject line: "We may have unleashed something we can't control."

-Mack replied: "Or we may have created the perfect opportunity for more creative problem-solving."

-Jordan added: "At least we're getting good at thinking unconventionally.
-Even if the conventions are getting more absurd by the day."

-The next day, Alex received an email from Vincent with the subject line "EXCITING NEWS: Innovation Implementation Initiative."
-The email detailed how ByteSauce was going to implement several of the "innovative" ideas from the workshop, including the AI-powered coffee machine and the blockchain office supply tracker.

 Alex forwarded the email to Mack and Jordan with the subject line: "This is insane."

 Mack replied: "We've opened Pandora's Box."

-Jordan added: "At least we're getting good at "thinking unconventionally".
-Even if the "conventions" are getting more absurd by the day."
+Jordan added: "At least we're getting good at 'thinking unconventionally'.
+Even if the 'conventions' are getting more absurd by the day."

+Alex stared at her screen, thinking about the workshop.
+They had successfully convinced Vincent that they were innovative thinkers, but at what cost?
+The company was now committed to implementing absurd ideas that would create even more complexity and inefficiency.

+But maybe that was the point.
+In a world where management valued innovation over functionality, the best strategy was to give them exactly what they wanted—even if it meant building systems that were more creative than useful.

+She closed the email and went back to her actual work.
+Somewhere in the building, Vincent was probably already planning the next innovation workshop.